-The days of greatest congestion are associated with large snowfalls, which attract more skiers.
+The days of greatest congestion are associated with large snowfalls, which attract more winter recreationists.
 The traffic congestion during large snowfalls is exacerbated by poor driving conditions, snowplows on the road, and road closures for avalanche control (see the section titled Avalanche Control and Related Traffic Congestion on page 1-33).
-Mobility in summer in Little Cottonwood Canyon is at acceptable levels with the exception of about 3 days when events are held at ski resorts.
+Mobility in summer in Little Cottonwood Canyon is at acceptable levels because traffic entering the canyon is distributed throughout the day (Figure 1.4-9 above) with the exception of about 3 days when events are held at ski resorts.